JayBazuzi/jaybazuzi.github.io/_posts/Decoupled-Design.md

 I like that this lets me test `AClass` independently.

-We might still use the `Console.SetOut()` approach to test `Foo`, but now we only have to do that for a smaller chunk of the program instead of the whole.
+We might still use the `Console.SetOut()` approach to test `Foo`, but now we only have to use hijacking for a smaller chunk of the program instead of the whole.
 That's a big improvement.

-Tests can mow be more focused, making them easier to read, write, diagnose, and maintain.
+Tests can now be more focused, making them easier to read, write, diagnose, and maintain.
 Cool.

-We have lost all coverage of `Main()`.
-Maybe that's acceptable, since it is quite small and simple.
-The only way to get that cverage back would be whole-system testing like the original example.
+Sadly we have lost all coverage of `Main()`.
+The only way to get that coverage back would be whole-system testing like the original example.
+Maybe that's is an acceptable loss, since `Main()` is quite small and simple.

-My design sense is annoyed that we have an interface that only exists for the purpose of testing, and that we have a class/interface pair with the same name (`Foo`/`IFoo`).
+My design sense is annoyed that we have an interface that only exists for the purpose of testing, and that we have a class/interface pair with the same name (`Foo`/`IFoo`), and that this interface creates *indirection* without *abstraction*.
 These are code smells.
-There is indirection without abstraction.

-The coupling between `AClass` and `Foo` is reduced, but not completely eliminated.
-For example, if we wanted to rename `Bar()` we'd need to update both.

 ## Dependency Injection / Service Locator

-A popular adjust to dependency *inversion*, especially in large software systems is dependency *injection*.
+A popular adjunct to dependency *inversion*, especially in large software systems is dependency *injection*.
 Oh, the sweet, sweet siren song of Service Locator.
 Instead of having `Main()` instantiating objects with the correct configuration, we might have something like:

 <!-- snippet: dependency-injection-main -->
 ```cs